apache/kylin/website/_docs20/tutorial/cube_build_performance.md

 ![]( /images/tutorial/2.0/cube_build_performance/28.png)

-If you don’t see this periodically, perhaps you have a bottleneck in the memory
+If you don’t see this periodically, perhaps you have a bottleneck in the memory.